 COVID-19 resulted in weddings being cancelled and hotels and restaurants being closed, which took away a significant proportion of business as well.
 The entire island suffered the highest unemployment rate in the nation.
 This is especially dire since most people in Hawaii have two jobs.

-However, interestingly enough, the need for connection grew, and Maui Floral started seeing a boost in its consumer sales channel.
+However, interestingly enough, the need for connection grew, and Maui Floral started seeing a boost in their consumer sales channel.
 Gift box sales soared, and everyone was sending their friends and family gift boxes.
 Despite business lagging, gift box sales saved the company.
 This, in combination with marketing and a new website, helped raise demand and redefined Maui Floral’s presence.

-While Hawaii brags about beauty and ideal growing conditions, it’s not without its challenges.
+While Hawaii brags beauty and ideal growing conditions, it’s not without its challenges.
 One of the biggest challenges faced by Maui Floral is being such a remote destination.
 While the island is large, has many tourists, and is part of the U.S., it’s still further than other locations.
 That being said, since Hawaii is only five hours from the mainland via jet and there are plenty of planes going to the mainland, transportation has drastically improved.

 When Maui Floral first started, transportation was a big challenge.
 Now, there’s a lot of trade because of frequent flights and more options for transportation.